 My Top Posts

-I generally post once a week on my blog, molliebond.org.
+I generally post the first Tuesday of every month on my blog, molliebond.org.
+Yes!
+It's a monthly blog that won't fill up your inbox!
 I hope you’ll subscribe so you see the latest and greatest.
 If you’ve stumbled on this blog for the first time, here’s a few fan favorites:

 As a John Maxwell certified coach and speaker, I offer workshops, keynote speaking, and coaching for women who are feeling stuck and work in the nonprofit sector to help them reach the next level of success.
 I ensure they are reaching their personal definition of success through my business, Nonprofits on a Mission.
 I stay current in the nonprofit sector in my role as a director of development operations at a health and human services nonprofit.
 I also serve as treasurer on the board of Providence Heights, a second-phase step for women on the brink of becoming homeless.

 Outside of these roles, I am also an author.
-The latest book will be published in 2021 for people who are separated from their spouse because of marital struggles.
+The latest book was published in September 2021 for people who are separated from their spouse because of marital struggles.

 In the past, I’ve served on the Hope for Haiti board, a nonprofit that connects American churches with Haitian churches so indigenous leadership can more effectively lead people to Jesus in their community.
 I worked for a decade at radio and TV broadcast news stations before my career change to the nonprofit sector in 2011.